 In other words, an inductor in an electrical circuit opposes the flow of current, ( i ) through it.
 While this is perfectly correct, we made the assumption in the tutorial that it was an ideal inductor which had no resistance or capacitance associated with its coil windings.

-However, in the real world “ALL” coils whether they are chokes, solenoids, relays or any wound component will always have a certain amount of resistance no matter how small associated with the coils turns of wire being used to make it as the copper wire will have a resistive value.
+However, in the real world “ALL” coils whether they are chokes, solenoids, relays or any wound component will always have a certain amount of resistance no matter how small.
+This is because the actual coils turns of wire being used to make it uses copper wire which has a resistive value.

 Then for real world purposes we can consider our simple coil as being an “Inductance”, L in series with a “Resistance”, R. In other words forming an LR Series Circuit.